 - SEA LIFE, Octopus Hideout

-Meet Bev the Octopus
+Meet Cleo the Octopus

-Beverley (or Bev for short) is a Giant Pacific Octopus whose home is in Octopus Hideout at the National SEA LIFE Centre Birmingham.
+Cleo is a Giant Pacific Octopus whose home is in Octopus Hideout at the National SEA LIFE Centre Birmingham.

-Believe it or not, Bev is actually more closely related to a garden snail than to a human!
+Believe it or not, Cleo is actually more closely related to a garden snail than to a human!
 Octopuses are molluscs which means they are from the same phylum (or family) as Slugs and Snails as well as Cuttlefish and Squid.
 Octopus is one of the most intelligent invertebrate species (that means animals with no backbone) and are solitary creatures that hunt at dusk.
 They eat all manner of things from crabs to crayfish and even other molluscs.

 3 Hearts, 8 Arms & A Doughnut Shaped Brain!